comagnan/nure/README.md

 # NuRe

+This repository is not maintained!
+Use the code within at your own risk.

 ## What is this repository for? ##

 This repository containers the code for NuRe, a dependency updater for .NET projects using NuGet.
 Its goal is to keep code bases secure by updating them more quickly and more efficiently.